 Who is this program for?

-Our program, the first of its kind in Norway, is developed for business managers, designers, engineers, and technologists — as well as for other aspiring leaders, professionals, and public servants in various fields — interested in developing their competence in human-centered, design-driven innovation.
+Our program, the first of its kind in Norway, is developed for business managers, designers, health workers, engineers, and technologists — as well as for other aspiring leaders, professionals, and public servants in various fields — interested in developing their competence in human-centered, design-driven innovation.

 Once finished with the program, graduates should be prepared to serve as leading change agents within their respective companies and organizations.
 In turn, the graduates' organizations will have gained a valuable asset: trailblazing, creatively confident employees who are willing to push for progressive, transformational design-driven change.